fcr3/aeolux/README.md

 ```
 $ cd app
 ```
-2. Execute the following command:
+2. Execute the following command.
+Lots of issues occur around this step, primarily around memory.
+Please refer to the <b>Known Issues</b> section below for tips on how fix these issues.
+TL;DR: you will probably need to increase your memory limit in the docker configuration UI.
 ```
 $ docker-compose build
 ```